 - Arrector pili muscle

 |Location and distribution|| |

 The main functions of the skin include:

-- Barrier and protection against ultraviolet (UV) radiation and the external environment.
+- Barrier and protection against the external environment

 - Thermoregulation (e.g., perspiration, regulation of blood circulation)

-- Sensory function: Sensation of pressure, vibration, touch, pain, and temperature.
+- Sensory function: sensations of pressure, vibration, touch, pain, and temperature

 - Hormone synthesis of vitamin D